humbertobrandao/KDDBR2022/README.md

 * complete_05.csv
 * complete_06.csv

 These three files are inputs for the next steps of the team's solution.
-You can see these generated files in the fold `./outputs`, but you generate as explained before, if you want.
+You can see these generated files, zipped, in the fold `./outputs`, but you generate as explained before, if you want.

 If you have any question, you can ask me: `humberto@brandao.org`